 Rules of Civil Procedure 500-510 govern cases filed in Justice Court on or after August 31, 2013.
 Texas Supreme Court, Misc.
 Docket No. 13-9049.
-See also Honorable David M. Patronella, JP Court Practice, this seminar, and the attached Summary Table of Contents, Justice Court Rules, Appendix G.

 C. Pleadings Must Contain Partial Identification Information

 In a civil action filed in a district court, county court, or statutory county court, each party or the party's attorney shall include in its initial pleading: (1) the last three numbers of the party's driver's license number, if the party has been issued a driver's license; and (2) the last three numbers of the party's social security number, if the party has been issued a social security number.
 CPRC § 30.014(a).